 4. If you're not covered by benefits and unable to find a therapist who works on a sliding scale, many agencies in Kitchener, Waterloo, and Cambridge - such as Carizon or Shalom - offer counselling on a sliding scale with Master's level counselling interns.

 5. If you struggle with addiction, you qualify for free counselling through St. Mary's Hospital's Substance Use Program.
 Unfortunately, there is a waiting list.
 You may also want to check out Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), which are excellent, free support groups with meetings every day in Kitchener, Waterloo, and Cambridge.

 6. If you've experienced a sexual assault at any point during your life, you qualify for free counselling through the Sexual Assault Support Centre of Waterloo in Kitchener or Cambridge.
 The only down-side is that there is a wait list.

-7. If you're a recipient of OW or ODSP, you qualify for 8 free counselling sessions through several not-for-profit counselling agencies in Kitchener, Waterloo, and Cambridge, such as K-W Counselling and Lutherwood.
+7. If you're a recipient of OW or ODSP, you qualify for 8 free counselling sessions through several not-for-profit counselling agencies in Kitchener, Waterloo, and Cambridge, such as Shalom and Carizon.
 There may be a wait list for service.